 Project and provide great support to the homeless community.

-The Board consists of eight Trustees; the Chairperson is our Minister and the Treasurer is Bob Glover (who is also the Ness Bank Finance Team Leader).
+The Board consists of eight Trustees; the Treasurer is Bob Glover (who is also the Ness Bank Finance Team Leader).

 We have many tasks carried out by our volunteers such as: